matiboux/matiboux-guides/app/app/src/content/docs/dev/docker/compose.md

 ## Services configuration

 Every service in a `docker-compose.yml` file has a set of configuration properties that define how the service should be built and run.

-Here are some of the properties you can use to configure a service:
+Here is a service configuration example with grouping and ordering for some common properties you may use in your own Docker Compose definitions:

 ```yaml
 service_name: